 . . . a detailed cross-reference form listing of our techniques and the same techniques in your system with its terminology to the best of your ability.
 This will help the evaluation panel do a comparative review of your qualifications in terms of technical background.

 You may find it necessary to purchase the 8-video Budoshin Jujitsu Black Belt Home Study Course and/or other instructional materials to make sure that your submitted materials are in compliance with Budoshin Jujitsu technical criteria.
+However, the mere possession of these or other Budoshin Jujitsu instructional materials does not infer or guarantee that your cross-certification application will be approved.

 A resume detailing your prior training not only in jujitsu but also in any other martial arts and ranks earned in each of them.